subalterngames/talmudifier/README.md

-# talmudifier.py
+# talmudifier

+**Please help me improve this README.** I wrote this README initially just so that _I_ could remember how the program works.
+There's probably a lot missing, and a lot that is very misleading...
+So, please email me with suggestions for improving the documentation (or, better yet, create a GitHub Issue if you know how).

-Given three sections of markdown-formatted text, generate a pdf that arranges the text in columns formatted like a page of the Talmud.
-You can apply different styles and options to each column with a _recipe_ .json file (a default .json file is included in this repo).
+**What this project does:** Given three sections of markdown-formatted text, generate a pdf that arranges the text in columns formatted like a page of the Talmud.

-**This script will take a while to run.** The size and positions of each column are calculated by repeatedly generating a test .PDF file.
-Expect the entire process to require approximately 5 minutes per page.

-The end result:

 <img src="images/sample_page.png" style="zoom:75%;" />